-For fiscal year October 1, 2019 - September 30, 2020, Public Housing accomplishments were as follows ollows: Performance Measure FY2020 Target FY2020 Outcome Definition
+For fiscal year October 1, 2020 - September 30, 2021, Public Housing accomplishments were as follows:

-Public Housing Program Percent Rents Uncollected Gross tenant rents receivable for the fiscal year (FY) divided by the amount of tenant rents billed during the FY. < 5% Collection enforcement suspended due to COVID- 19 Occupancy Rate The ratio of occupied public housing units available as of the last day of the fiscal year will be greater than or equal to the target benchmark. ≥98% 94.27% Emergency Work Orders Completed or Abated in <24 Hours The percentage of emergency work orders that completed or abated within 24 hours of issuance of the work order shall be greater than or equal to the target benchmark.
-100% 100% Percent Annual Inspections Completed The percentage of public housing units receiving an inspection prior to the end of the fiscal year.
-100% 60% Suspended due to COVID- 19
+Performance Measure FY2021 Target FY2021 Outcome Definition Public Housing Program Percent Rents Uncollected Gross tenant rents receivable for the fiscal year (FY) ≤ 5% Collection enforcement divided by the number of tenant rents billed during the FY. suspended due to COVID- 19 Occupancy Rate The ratio of occupied public housing units available as of the last day of the fiscal year will be greater than or equal to the target benchmark. ≥98% 84.43% (Units could not be leased due to issues and COVID-19) Emergency Work Orders Completed or Abated in <24 Hours The percentage of emergency work orders that are completed or abated within 24 hours of the issuance of the work order shall be greater than or equal to the target benchmark.
+100% 100% Percent Annual Inspections Completed Completed 100%

-For fiscal year October 1, 2019 - September 30, 2020, HCV accomplishments were as follows:
+The percentage of public housing units receiving an inspection prior to the end of the fiscal year.
+Suspended due to COVID- 19 , and the second

-Performance Measure FY2020 Target FY2020 Outcome Definition
+For fiscal year October 1, 2020 - September 30, 2021, HCV accomplishments were as follows:

-Housing Choice Voucher Program Budget Utilization Rate The expenditure of Calendar Year 2020 Housing Choice Vouchers annual budget allocation. ≥ 98% 95% Percent Annual Inspections Completed The percentage of all occupied units under contract that are inspected.
+Performance Measure Definition FY2021 Target FY2021 Outcome Definition Housing Choice Voucher Program Budget Utilization Rate The expenditure of Calendar Year 2021 Housing Choice Vouchers annual budget allocation. ≥98% Suspended due to COVID Percent Annual Inspections Completed The percentage of all occupied units under the contract that is inspected.
 100% 100% Quality Control Inspections The percentage of all previously inspected units having a quality control inspection during the FY shall be equal to or greater than the target by the last day of the Fiscal Year.
 17 Suspended due to COVID- 19